bengrunfeld/study-notes/python.md

 The `try ... except` statement has an optional `else` clause, which, when present, must follow all except clauses.
 It is useful for code that must be executed if the try clause does not raise an exception.
 For example: for arg in sys.argv[1:]: 		try:			f = open(arg, ’r’) 		except IOError:			print ’cannot open’, arg 		else:			print arg, ’has’, len(f.readlines()), ’lines’ 			f.close()
 The use of the else clause is better than adding additional code to the try clause because it avoids accidentally catching an exception that wasn’t raised by the code being protected by the `try ... except` statement.
 When an exception occurs, it may have an associated value, also known as the exception’s argument.
 The presence and type of the argument depend on the exception type.
 The except clause may specify a variable after the exception name (or tuple).
-The variable is bound to an exception in- stance with the arguments stored in instance.args.
-For convenience, the exception instance defines `__str__()` so the arguments can be printed directly without having to reference .args.
+The variable is bound to an exception instance with the arguments stored in `instance.args`.
+For convenience, the exception instance defines `__str__()` so the arguments can be printed directly without having to reference `.args`.
 One may also instantiate an exception first before raising it and add any attributes to it as desired.	>>> try:	... 	raise Exception(’spam’, ’eggs’) 	... except Exception as inst:	... 	print type(inst)			# the exception instance	... 	print inst.args				# arguments stored in .args	... 	print inst					# __str__ allows args to printed directly	... 	x, y = inst.args	... 	print ’x =’, x	... 	print ’y =’, y 	...	<type ’exceptions.Exception’>	(’spam’, ’eggs’)	(’spam’, ’eggs’)	x = spam	y = eggs
 If an exception has an argument, it is printed as the last part (‘detail’) of the message for unhandled exceptions.
 Exception handlers also handle exceptions from functions called inside the `try` block.
 ###Raising Exceptions